vwvicw/Leetcode-SQL-Challenge/README.md

 # Leetcode-SQL-Challenge

-This repo contains all my SQL solutions from Leetcode website in order to practice my SQL programming skills.
-I attempted all questions in 25 days to corroborate my knowledge in SQL.
+This repo contains all my answers & study notes to the SQL challenges on Leetcode.com, aiming to improve my SQL skills.